arampacha/CLIP-rsicd/README.md

 ## Augmentation Strategy

 Because our dataset was fairly small, we used both image augmentation and text augmentation to fine-tune our model.
 Image augmentation was done inline using built in transforms from Pytorch's Torchvision package.
-Text augmentations were done offline via backtranslation.
+Text augmentations were done offline via backtranslation using the [ROMANCE models from Helsinki-NLP](https://huggingface.co/Helsinki-NLP/opus-mt-en-ROMANCE).

 ## Evaluation Results